Nearest train station

 Twelve Senses offers tours of the hotel that explain sustainable building practices.
 The team is happy to share vendor contacts.
 Sustainability practices are published on the website.

 Everything is full circle.
 If we take care of Mother Nature, Mother Nature will take care of us.
 What is better for the environment is better for us.
-At Twelve Senses Retreat, we always search for a sustainable solution from our building and materials, furniture, bedding and towels, food, energy, waste, and processes.
+At Twelve Senses Retreat, we always search for a sustainable solution for our building and materials, furniture, bedding and towels, food, energy, waste, and processes.

 We love to connect with our community.
 We use as much local produce as we can, and we invite locals to our mindfulness classes.
 We also share our sustainable materials and building process (which calls upon sustainable local builders).
 Our first choice is always to source what we need locally and sustainably.
 If we can’t find it nearby, we create a larger circle, but the underlying principle is always sustainability.